NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/faq.rst.txt

      physical cpus on the node).

-     If the intention is (e.g.) to use the total number of available logical cores in a single node, split over two MPI processes , the following code will request the correct resources:
+     If the intention is (e.g.) to use the total number of available logical cores in a single node, by using hyperthreading, the following code can be used to request the correct resources.
+In this example we request a single node, with two MPI processes (one process per socket, unless the scheduler is instructe otherwise):

      .. code:: python